r3vskd/running-apis/README.md

   - Delete: Finally, the 'Delete' operation is tested by sending a DELETE request to remove a resource.
 Confirm the deletion by ensuring that subsequent READ operations for that resource yield a 404 not found status code.

+  # Abstract
+   This is a basic example to get you started with creating APIs in Django using the Django REST Framework.

   # The First API - Django REST Framework

    Django REST framework, a robust and versatile framework for creating efficient and scalable APIs.
 This guide is designed to provide you with a clear and structured approach to Django REST API, ensuring that both beginners and experienced developers can navigate and utilize this powerful tool with ease.

 ## Step 1 - Set up a virtual envronment